“For the love of money is the root of all evil…” (1 Timothy 6:10)

 And gathers her food in the harvest.”

-The Bible speaks with compassion about those who – cannot work.
-This is why the early Christian deacons had to continually make wise financial decisions.
-The issue at that time was which widows, orphans, and other believers actually needed the resources that were made available through the hard work and generosity of their fellow Christians.
+The Bible speaks with compassion about those who cannot work.
+This is why the early Christian deacons had to continually make wise and balanced financial decisions.
+The issue at that time was determining which widows, orphans, and other believers actually needed the resources that were available because of the hard work and generosity of their fellow Christians.

-In summary, God’s system for financial support has always been closely related to His church rather than to any of the world’s secular or governmental entities.
-The Apostle Paul therefore wrote, “…my God shall supply all your needs according to His riches in glory by Christ Jesus.”
-(Philippians 4:19) We are to look to God and share with our brothers and sisters in Christ!
+In summary, God’s system for financial support has always been closely associated with the members of His church, rather than the world’s general population or through a government’s secular programs.
+The Apostle Paul reassuringly wrote, “… my God shall supply all your needs according to His riches in glory by Christ Jesus.”
+(Philippians 4:19) We are to look to God as we share His resources with our brothers and sisters in Christ!

 By Billie Hanks Jr.